11 credit card travel insurance benefits

 This reimburses you for the bag and its contents if the luggage is permanently lost.
 In some cases, it will also cover damage if the bag is eventually found.

 Often, there is a maximum cap on claims.
-And some items (like cash) may not be covered.
+And some items (such as cash) may not be covered.

 Carry-ons may be covered, too.
 Cynthia Ochterbeck, editorial director for Michelin Travel Partner, says one of her favorite travel cards offers up to $500 per lost checked bag, and up to $1,200 per carry-on bag.

 This reimburses cardholders for burglary or theft at their hotel, says Christopher Bond, group head and global lead for Mastercard Cardholder Solutions.
 There will likely be a maximum dollar amount on claims.

 “The intent here is largely to cover the deductible you may have on your [homeowners] insurance,” he says.

 4. Replacement of lost or damaged possessions.

 Certain cards cover against loss or breakage when you use the card to purchase items.
 And some cards automatically extend the existing warranty.